Row Convex Tableaux and Bott-Samelson Varieties: Row Convex Tableaux and the Section Rings

 where $x_{rc}=0$ if $r>c$.

 For subsets $S$ and $S^{\prime}$ of $\{1,\cdots ,n\}$ with the same size, we can impose a partial ordering: $S\preceq S^{\prime}$ if for each $k$, the $k$ th smallest element of $S$ is less than or equal to the $k$th smallest element of $S^{\prime}$.
 Then note that $[R:C]$ is non-zero only if $ R\preceq C$.
 This property is called \textit{flagged}.
-Since we are only considering flagged cases, from now on we continue to assume this property.
+Since we consider only minors defined on $B$, from now on we continue to assume this property.

 By using a Young diagram with a single row consisting of $n$ boxes, we can record $[R:C]$ by filling in the $c_{i}$th box counting from left to right with $r_{i}$ for each $i$.
-For example, for $n=6$ if $R_{1}=\{1,3,4\}$ and $C_{1}=\{2,3,4\}$ then $ [R_{1}:C_{1}]$ can be drawn as
+For example, for $n=6$ if $R_{1}=\{1,3,4\}$ and $C_{1}=\{2,3,4\}$ then $[R_{1}:C_{1}]$ can be drawn as